COS301-SE-2020/Swift/swift-docs/docs/documentation/functional-requirements.md

 ## **Admin Panel**
 1. The system should allow an admin user to add menu items and tables.
-2. The system should allow the admin user to assign waiters to dierent tables.
+2. The system should allow the admin user to assign waiters to different tables.
 3. The system should display statistics of the orders placed.